 Stainless steel has a proven track record of success in areas where sanitation and cleanability is important.
 It is preferred because of its aesthetic, easy maintenance, corrosion resistant characteristics.

-Resistance to aggressive food stuffs
+Sanitary Stainless Steel is resistant to aggressive food stuffs

 Acidic and alkaline contents in foods attack surfaces of production systems and cooking wares, causing pitting for bacteria to harbor.
 Health hazards are created if left unchecked.